ni/measurement-plugin-packager-python/docs/HLD/ni_package_builder_hld.md

 ## Problem statement

-- For the test engineer, building a Python measurement plugin involves a lot of tedious processes of creating files with the required information about packaging and running the `nipkg.exe` to build the measurement, and manually uploading those packages to SystemLink through the web server.
+- For the test engineer, building a Python measurement plug-in involves a lot of tedious processes of creating files with the required information about packaging and running the `nipkg.exe` to build the measurement, and manually uploading those packages to SystemLink through the web server.

 ## Links to relevant work items